GDPR Privacy Notice

 This policy applies to you if all of the following applies:

-- You are a “Person” or “Data Subject” as defined by the GDPR—meaning a natural person and not a corporation, partnership, or legal entity within the meaning of the GDPR—and you are physically present in the EU.
+- You are a “Person” or “Data Subject” as defined by the GDPR—meaning a natural person and not a corporation, partnership, or legal entity within the meaning of the GDPR—and you are physically present in the EEA.

 - We process—meaning collect, record, organize, structure, store, adapt, alter, retrieve, consult, use, disclose by transmission, disseminate, make available, align, combine, restrict, erase, or destroy—your Personal Information—meaning any information relating to an identified or identifiable Person through direct or indirect ways;